-- Submit all required sections of the admissions application to the MSMS Admissions Office on or before the priority application deadline. - Be a current tenth grader with a minimum of twelve (12) Carnegie units of study upon the completion of the tenth grade, including specified required units. - Mathematics: 2 Carnegie units; Algebra 1 and Geometry are required; Algebra 2 is recommended. - o Science: 2 Carnegie units; Biology 1 is required; Chemistry is recommended. - English: 2 Carnegie units - Social Sciences: 2 Carnegie units from: Mississippi Studies, World Geography, World History, U.S. History, Government, and Economics.
-Only one-half Carnegie unit from Mississippi Studies or World Geography may apply toward the required 12 Carnegie units. - Other courses that are strongly recommended before attending MSMS include: 1⁄2 Carnegie unit in Comprehensive Health, Family and Individual Health, or Allied Health; and 1⁄2 Carnegie unit in Physical Education; 1 Carnegie unit in Computer Discovery, or 1⁄2 credit in Keyboarding and 1⁄2 credit in Computer Applications; Mississippi Studies; Geography; and World History. - Have a record of school performance that is above average in all subjects (mostly all As, few Bs). - Have a record of school performance that is excellent in mathematics and science courses (mostly all As). - Demonstrate clear evidence of a strong interest in mathematics, science, and related areas such as electronics, research, technology, engineering, independent projects, etc. - Have a strong desire to attend MSMS. - Submit an ACT score.
+- Submit all required sections of the admissions application to the MSMS Admissions Office on or before the priority application deadline. - Be a current tenth grader with a minimum of twelve (12) Carnegie units of study upon the completion of the tenth grade, including specified required units. - o Mathematics: 2 Carnegie units; Algebra 1 and Geometry are required; Algebra 2 is recommended. - o Science: 2 Carnegie units; Biology 1 is required; Chemistry is recommended. - English: 2 Carnegie units - Social Sciences: 2 Carnegie units from: Mississippi Studies, World Geography, World History, U.S. History, Government, and Economics.
+Only one-half Carnegie unit from Mississippi Studies or World Geography may apply toward the required 12 Carnegie units.
+Other courses that are strongly recommended before attending MSMS include: 1⁄2 Carnegie unit in Comprehensive Health, Family and Individual Health, or Allied Health; and 1⁄2 Carnegie unit in Physical Education; 1 Carnegie unit in Computer Discovery, or 1⁄2 credit in Keyboarding and 1⁄2 credit in Computer Applications; Mississippi Studies; Geography; and World History. - Have a record of school performance that is above average in all subjects. - Have a record of school performance that is excellent in mathematics and science courses. - Demonstrate clear evidence of a strong interest in mathematics, science, and related areas such as electronics, research, technology, engineering, independent projects, etc. - Have a strong desire to attend MSMS. - Submit an ACT score.
 (Score of at least 20 is recommended).
-(All applicants must take the ACT no later than the December testing date). - Undergo a personal interview if the applicant's packet receives a 9 or above (of a possible 15) by the Application Review Committee. - Show proof of legal residency in Mississippi. - Complete and sign a Declaration of Legal Residence form.
+(All applicants must take the ACT no later than the December testing date). - Show proof of legal residency in Mississippi. - Complete and sign a Declaration of Legal Residence form.